MartinaP87/practise2/README.md

 I then tried reducing the size through a compression tool and changed the format from jpg to webp.
 The drastic size reduction corrected the issue and bettered the performance of the page.

 ## Deployment:
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab;
 - On the menu on the left, under Code and Automation, click on Pages;
 - From the source section drop-down menu, select the Main Branch;
 - Once the main branch has been selected, click on Save;
 - At the top of the page will then appear the message “Your site is ready to be published at” and the URL;
-- Refresh the page and the message will change to “Your site is published at” and the active URL.
+- Refresh the page, and the message will change to “Your site is published at” and the active URL.
 - The live link can be found here -

 ### Local Deployment:
 To work on the code from a local device, the steps to clone the repository are as follows:

-- In the GitHub repository click the Code button, above the list of files;
+- In the GitHub repository click the Code button above the list of files;
 - Copy the URL displayed on the clone tab;
 - Open the terminal on your device;
 - Type git clone and paste the URL copied earlier;
 - Press enter.

 ## Credit:

-Some of the structure and contents for the README.md file Love Running.
+Some of the structure and contents for the README.md file were taken from the Tastes Of Autumn project.

-- Media
+### Media
 The images were taken from:

-Pexels;
+- [Shutterstock](https://www.shutterstock.com/image-photo/wooden-color-pencils-on-white-paper-1005954823) for the body background;

-Shutterstock;
+- [Shutterstock](https://www.shutterstock.com/image-photo/close-white-ripped-piece-paper-on-226006654) for the final message background;

-Unsplash;
+- [Pexels](https://www.pexels.com/it-it/foto/gomma-da-cancellare-pelikan-br-40-rossa-e-blu-su-superficie-bianca-35202/) for the play again button;

-Pixabay;
+- The developer drew the background images of the hangman.

-The images were compressed in Tinyjpg;
+- The screenshot of the website on different ports was from [Mockup screen generator](https://ui.dev/amiresponsive);

-The images were converted in Ezgif;
+- The fonts were taken from [Google Fonts](https://fonts.google.com/);

-The map was taken from Google maps;
+- The favicons was generated and taken from [Faviocon](https://favicon.io/)];

-The screenshot of the website on different ports was from Mockup screen generator;
+- The words were taken from a list in [hangmanwords](https://www.hangmanwords.com/words)

-The fonts were taken from Google Fonts;
+- The words definitions were taken from [Wictionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page).

-The icons were taken from Font Awesome.
+- The body background image was compressed in [Tinyjpg](https://tinyjpg.com/);